-The City of Sanford used its FY 2018-2019 CDBG funds primarily for housing rehabilitation and public services.
-Five (5) low and moderate income households received immediate needs repairs.
-Two (1) low households received reconstruction.
+The City of Sanford used its FY 2019-2020 CDBG funds primarily for housing rehabilitation and public services.
+The City of Sanford faced challenges with Covid-19 stay at home orders, closing of businesses and other mandatory shutdowns, resulting in delays with housing rehabilitation and reconstruction activities.
 Funds were also used to provide public services through subrecipient agreements with nonprofit partners.
-A total of 102 low and moderate income households benefited from public services.
-The City of Sanford established partnerships with one new ageny during the FY 2018-2019 year to provide mental health services.
-The City of Sanford experienced challenges with their CDBG economic development program during the program year, as interested businesses could not get their landlords to take the steps needed for the businesses to fully participate in the program.
-The City may need to review the structure of the Economic Development program and make adjustments during the 2019-2020 program year.
+A total of 24 low and moderate income households benefited from public services.
+Renewed partnership with Mental Health Services provided five (5) low income individuals with resources, housing and other health related programs and/or services.
+The City of Sanford experienced challenges with their CDBG economic development program during the previous program year, as interested businesses could not fully participate in the program.
+The City of Sanford established a partnership with one (1) business located in the Historic Goldsboro neighborhood.
+The subrecipient was awarded economic development funds to improve façade and make minor repairs.
+The City reviewed the structure of the Economic Development program and made adjustments during the 2019-2020 program year.

-Restraints in the amount of CDBG funding available resulted in allocation of funds to for activities that would address identified as the highest priority needs.
-There was not adequate funding available to fund public facility improvement projects for Program Year 2018.
+Restraints in the amount of CDBG funding available resulted in allocation of funds for activities that would identified as the highest priority needs.
+There were no public facility improvement projects for Program Year 2019.
 In addition, Housing rehabilitation and reconstructions require approximately \$50,000 to \$150,000 per unit.
 It reduces the number of households that can receive assistance during a given program year.
-Housing repair programs are a high priorty in Sanford because of the aged housing stock in the City.
-Housing rehabilitation and reconstruction projects provide a visiable and tangible impact at the individual, neighborhood and community level.
+Housing repair programs are a high priority in Sanford because of the aged housing stock in the City.
+Housing rehabilitation and reconstruction projects provide a visible and tangible impact at the individual, neighborhood and community level.